elenasinel/tech-week/docs/index.md

 * **Work Experience via [Workfinder](https://www.workfinder.com/)** - Gain work experience in the field of your choice with our partner Workfinder!
 * **Use of [Tech Nation Digital Business Academy](https://digitalbusinessacademy.technation.io/)** - Use Technation's Digital Business Academy Platform to expand your know-how and skills in ever-growing tech markets.

-## **How to Enter**
+## **How to Enter - Educators**

 1. Create teams of 2-4 students - max 2 teams per school
-2. Host an event 10-24 May and invite mentors (2-3 machine learning and artificial intelligence Developers, 1-2 Design Thinkers, 1-2 Entrepreneurs, 1-2 Ethicists) to ideate and help you submit videos by 24 May on DevPost (submission rules and Devpost link to be shared)
+2. Run an event 10-24 May and invite mentors (2-3 machine learning and artificial intelligence Developers, 1-2 Design Thinkers, 1-2 Entrepreneurs, 1-2 Ethicists) to ideate and help you submit videos by 24 May on DevPost
 3. If your team is selected into 20 Finalist teams, it will be invited to CogX AI Festival for inspiration on Monday morning 10 June
-4. Teams will return to school and carry on building their projects with the help of mentors
+4. Teams will return to school and can carry on building/modifying their projects with the help of mentors (optional)
-5. Teams will submit a video pitch of their final project on 11th June by 5 pm on Devpost (link to be shared)
+5. Teams return to CogX on 12th June 9 am for Demo Day
+6. Winners announced at CogX

 # **DevPost**